 Partially treated sewage and biosolids contain high concentrations of heavy metals, antibiotics and pathogenic microorganisms such as bacteria, protozoa, viruses and parasites that can cause disease.
 Landfill depositing and naturally degrading disposal of semi-treated sewage biosolids creates potentials for ecological, environmental, and human exposure to undesirable organisms at many levels through direct and indirect contact.
 Therefore, to protect public health from these organisms, many countries have regulated the use and disposal of treated sewage and biosolids.
-Suitably treated and converted sewage biosolids, food and green waste can yield high concentrations of nutrients with which improve soil properties and plant growth whilst controlling and removing the biohazard risk.
+Suitably treated and converted sewage biosolids, food and green waste can yield high concentrations of nutrients with which improve soil properties and plant growth whilst controlling and removing the biohazard ris

 OIL PRODUCTION WATER POSITION

 The National Oil and Gas Authority advised Earth Sustaining Sciences that there is the potential to treat significant amounts of oil production water (~16 million litres/day) from Bahrain wells and production facilities.
 The production water is forecast to contain heavy metals, metalloids, simplex and complex organic compounds and hydrocarbon contaminants.
-ESSI has demonstrated many times the ability to treating such water in a timely, economic and societally serving all-natural manner.
+TESSI has demonstrated many times the ability to treating such water in a timely, economic and societally serving all-natural manner.
 This will contribute to relief of Bahrain’s ecological and ecosocietal water stress and advance economic agricultural development in conjunction with soil and ecology building activities.

 INTEGRATED AGRICULTURAL POSITION

 THE TESSI SYMBIOTIC AQUATIC BIOREACTOR (SABR) PROCESS BASED BAHRAIN SOLUTIONS